juliakorea/translate-home/codex/downloads/platform.md

     sudo ln -s <where you extracted the julia archive>/bin/julia /usr/local/bin/julia

-On some linux distributions, you may need to use a folder other than `/usr/local/bin`.
+On some Linux distributions, you may need to use a folder other than `/usr/local/bin`.
 To check which folders are on your `PATH`, you can run `echo $PATH`.

-### Linux Distribution-Specific Packages
+### Distribution-Specific Packages

 The following distribution-specific packages are community contributed.
 They may not use the right versions of Julia dependencies or include important patches that the official binaries ship with.
-In general, bug reports will only be accepted if they are reproducible on the generic linux binaries on the downloads page.
+In general, bug reports will only be accepted if they are reproducible on the official generic binaries on the downloads page.

 Instructions will be added here as more linux distributions start including julia.
 If your Linux distribution is not listed here, you should still be able to run julia by building from source.
 See the [Julia README](https://github.com/JuliaLang/julia/blob/master/README.md) for more detailed information.